Riff Raff (band)

-Riff Raff was a British progressive rock band formed by keyboardist Tommy Eyre in 1972.
+Riff Raff was a rock band based in New York.
+Past members of the band include Alan Marshall, Tommy Eyre, vocalist and bassist Doug Lubahn, guitarist and keyboardist Ned Lubahn, guitarist Werner Fritzching, and drummer Mark Kaufman.

+Background

 The band was a continuation on the back of drummers (and Harrow School of Art friends) Rod Coombes' and Joe Czarnecki (aka Joe Peter)'s project originally called 'Crikey' which started in 1969 and completed in 1970, when Coombes had to accept growing tour commitments with Juicy Lucy.
 These sessions comprised half of the Riff Raff album Outside Looking In, in which Coombes wrote half the songs.

 Riff Raff later went on to release two albums to lukewarm response; however, their use of jazz and hard-edged rock garnered them a large underground following.
 Riff Raff also released the single "Copper Kettle".